Gilberto-Guzman/Talleres_Hubtech/Python Backend/Curso/4. Bases de datos/Apuntes.md

     SELECT Title, Year FROM Movies
     WHERE Year <= 2003;

-### 5. Consultas con restricciones Case sensitive y Case insensitive
+### 5. Consultas con restricciones Case sensitive y Case insensitive.

     SELECT Title, Director FROM Movies
     WHERE Title LIKE "Toy Story%";